While working on an layout in InDesign, you can:

 To take the layout offline, do the following:

-- Choose WoodWing Studio > Close for Offline Usage.
+- From the menu, choose WoodWing Studio > Close for Offline Usage.

 Accessing offline layouts